Meet The Team

 Brooklyn Carmer

-Brooklyn is studying Natural Resource Management with a focus in Wildlife Biology at South Plains College.
+Brooklyn is studying Natural Resource Management with a focus in Wildlife Bioogy at South Plains College.
 Her lifelong love for animals grew into a deeper passion after joining SPWRC, where she discovered how meaningful it is to care for wildlife that have no one else to rely on.
 She finds purpose in knowing that every effort, no matter how small, contributes to the recovery and survival of native species, and she especially enjoys seeing animals progress through rehabilitation and return to the wild.

 As Weekend Manager, Brooklyn oversees interns and volunteers, ensuring daily operations run smoothly and every animal receives proper care and attention.
 She also works closely with several of SPWRC’s ambassador birds, helping to train and socialize them for educational programs.
 Brooklyn hopes to make a lasting difference in wildlife conservation by combining her hands-on experience with her studies in rehabilitation and ecology.
 She’s passionate about inspiring others to appreciate and protect the wildlife that makes Texas unique.

-Assistant Manager
+Manager

-Samantha
+Samantha Fuller

 Kayt Patzig